SamraAzizi/chat-application/README.md

 The server will start and wait for clients to connect.

 ## Client (client.java)<br>
-3. Compile the client.java file.
+1. Compile the client.java file.

-javac client.java
+javac client.java<br>
-4. Run the client.
+2. Run the client.
 java client
 Enter messages in the client's console and press Enter to send them to the server.
 The client will receive responses from the server and display them in the console.